 2010: Microsoft launches Azure to go head to head with Amazon

 In 2008, Microsoft announced they were working on Windows Azure, “a cloud services operating system that serves as the development, service hosting, and service management environment.”
 However, it wasn’t until February 2010 that the service became generally available.
 At launch, Azure cost a whopping 12 cents per hour for compute (only one VM option) and 15 cents per GB per month for storage.
 Azure was in many ways ahead of its time, offering more than just utility compute and storage, focusing services more on PaaS and developer services.
-Since then, Azure’s market share in the cloud computing space has grown steadily, reaching just shy of 20% of the market by the end of 2019.
+Since then, Azure’s market share in the cloud computing space has grown steadily, reaching just shy of 20% of the market by 2020.

 2011: AWS failure takes down half the internet